CONTINUATION — Witchcraft… ON THIS PAGE:

 © COPYRIGHT NOW UNBANNED PUBLICATIONS

 God’s Covenant of Faith with Believing Abram came First.
-It focuses on all Jesus’ Believing Descendants from all the nations, (Gen. 15)
+It focuses on all Jesus’ Believing Descendants from all nations; believing Hebrews included, (Gen. 17:1-7)

-One cannot make disciples for Christ by baptizing them either with Jesus’ Biblical baptism or the sprinkling of babies, because a so-called ‘regenerative’ baptism does not exist.
-One can only make real disciples in Christ by preaching the true, Scriptural Gospel to them, so that they can understand the Gospel and make a personal choice to either accept or reject Jesus, (Mt.
-28:19-20; Jn.
+One cannot make disciples for Christ by baptizing them either with the Scriptural baptism of submersion or the false sprinkling of babies, because a so-called ‘regenerative’ baptism does not exist.
+Baptism in itself has no Scriptural ‘power.’
+One can only make real disciples in Christ by preaching Jesus’ true Gospel to them, so that they can understand the Gospel and make a personal choice to either accept or reject Him, (Mt.
+28:18-20; Jn.
 1:12-13; Gal.
 4:6.)
-However, if someone willingly chose to become a sincere disciple of Christ, Scriptural baptism according to Jesus’ own example is not a choice but obedience to His commandment to be baptized in water.
+However, if someone willingly chooses to become a sincere disciple of Christ, Scriptural baptism according to Jesus’ own example is not a choice but obedience to His commandment to be baptized in water according to His own example, (Mt.
+28:18-20.)

 DO UN-‘BAPTIZED’ BABIES BURN FOREVER IN HELL?

-Contrary to the Truth of the entire New Testament, the Roman Catholic catechism, (which Protestant Reformers and all their church members follow with scary precision,) teaches that “the merits of death are by baptism applied to [the souls of Roman Catholic babies] in such a superabundant manner, as to fully satisfy Divine justice for all demands against humanity, whether for original or actual sin."
-[Calvin taught his church members cannot choose to do either right or wrong and can therefore not have any ‘actual sin.’]
+Contrary to the Truth of the entire New Testament, the Roman Catholic catechism, (which Protestant Reformers and their church members follow with scary precision,) teaches that “the merits of death are by baptism applied to [the souls of the babies of church members in such a superabundant manner, as to fully satisfy Divine justice for all demands against humanity, whether for original or actual sin."
+[Calvin used the pagan doctrine of Predestination to teach that his church members cannot choose to do either right or wrong and can therefore not have any ‘actual sin.’]

 Hence, the Vatican teaches that all non-Catholics and their babies, who die without this rite, cannot go to heaven.
 Instead, all so-called ‘unbaptized’ adults and babies, who were not “Christened” [or Christianized] as church members and therefore do not belong to the Church of Rome, (or to Lutheran, Calvinist, or other Reformed churches,) ‘forfeited ‘salvation,’ and will burn in hell for all eternity!